What are the advantages of hand paddling?

 Do your hand paddles float?

-Yes... and no. They are buoyancy neutral.
+Yes... sort of.
+Our naked paddles are buoyancy neutral.
 If you lay them into the water they will usually stay on the surface, but they will go with the current if left unattended, and this includes going under.
 A little strip of mini-cell foam glued on with contact cement will go a long way in keeping the paddles on the surface, and will make them easier to find if you happen to be displaced from one.

 What colors do you offer?